verypossible/lazysusan/docs/example_app.rst

 accomplished by using the ``make function`` target.
 This will re-upload your application code to the Lambda function and takes 5-10 seconds usually.

-If you make any changes to the actual stack, (i.e., adding a DynamoDB table or the like) you'll want to do an ``make deploy`` again.
+If you make any changes to the actual stack, (i.e., adding a DynamoDB table, updating an envrionment variable, or the like) you'll want to do an ``make deploy`` again.

 Configuring Alexa